Scrusse/Engineering_4_Notebook/README.md

 ### Reflection

 I had no problems doing this assignment because it just combined two things I've already done before.

+## Landing_Area_Part_1

+### Assignment Description

+For this assignment I had to write code that took 3 coordinates and found the area of the triangle made.
+This part didn't require any wiring, just the pico.

 ## Onshape_Assignment_Template